Why is it so hard to lose weight with PCOS?

 What are some causes of inflammation?
 Stress, poor food choices, food allergies and sensitivities, insulin resistance and blood sugar imbalances, poor gut health, medications, etc.

-Anti-inflammatory foods include leafy greens, wild fatty fish, berries, and fermented vegetables, and should make up a healthy diet.
+Anti-inflammatory foods include leafy greens, wild fatty fish, turmeric, ginger, onions, berries, and fermented vegetables, and should be included regularly.

 When it comes to managing PCOS naturally, there are a few things to consider and address: